A lawyer who is facing multiple felony charges said his arrest is because he rescued a sick baby goat from a meat farm in North Carolina.

 In a phone interview with FOX Carolina's Cody Alcorn, Hsiung said the meat farm has been under investigation for approximately two years.
 In February 2018, Hsiung said he found a baby goat in very bad shape, suffering from lice and pneumonia, and believed it was an emergency situation.

 Hsiung told Alcorn he took the goat from the farm and immediately went to a veterinarian for treatment.
-The goat survived and is in good condition.
+The goat, named Rain by rescuers, survived and was moved to an animal sanctuary.

-When Hsiung was arrested on Thursday, he said he had no idea active warrants were out for him and was shocked to be taken into custody when he landed in Asheville.
+When Hsiung was arrested, he said he had no idea active warrants were out for him and was shocked to be taken into custody when he landed in Asheville.

 Under the doctrine of legal necessity, Hsiung says he was justified in taking the baby goat due to the condition it was in.